nvennin/test-www/procedures/Procedure_GDP_VQICE_Receipt_Of_Medicinal_Products.md

 ### In Market Batch Disposition

 * After the review checks, proceed to perform in Market batch disposition i.e. approve or reject and record the disposition status.
-* A copy of the following documentation is retained : COA; COC; Invoice and/or delivery note.
+* A copy of the documentation is retained, including invoices and/or delivery note.

 ### Material Status Change

 * If the status of a batch must temporarily change post release the communication of this must be made to the pre—wholesaler in target market.

-### In-market Released by Pre-Wholesaler
+### In-market Release by Pre-Wholesaler

 * Where previously agreed, and in line with the QTA, a pre-wholesaler may perform the In-Market release for a specific market.
-* A copy of the CoA, CoC and release communication is retained.
+* A copy of the documentation and release communication is retained.

 ## TRAINING